DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 based on the hardware setup of your telescope system.

 On a Windows computer, one can use the terminal program Tera-Term to access the board via USB.
+However, any VT-100 compatible terminal program should work with the sketch.
+Do not use the default Arduino IDE Serial output window here.
-The Reset button may need to be pressed again after programming via the Arduino IDE to see the program start from the beginning. https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows
+The Reset button may need to be pressed again after programming via the Arduino IDE to see the program output from the beginning. https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows

 ==========================<br>